tomerfiliba/PrimeSense/mightly-docs/index.rst

 to collect the outputs.

 .. note::
-   When a builder is run, it executes in parallel on all hosts.
+   * When a builder is run, it executes in parallel on all hosts.
 Within each hosts, ``BuildPlatforms`` are executed serially.
+   * Builders remember the last git hash they've built and will skip building if the hash is the same and the outputs exist (unless ``force_build = True``)

 CrayolaTester
 ^^^^^^^^^^^^^